Hampton Lovett

 Hampton Lovett is a village and civil parish in the Wychavon district of the county of Worcestershire, England.
 It is just north of Droitwich.

 The church of St. Mary and All Saints is noted for its Norman features.
 English Heritage lists the church as a Grade I listed building.

+The name Hampton derives from the Old English hāmtūn meaning 'home farm'.
+The affix Lovett derives from the Lovet family who held land in the village in the 13th century.